syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 I> From v16.2.0.x, you have to include a license key in your project if you reference Syncfusion assemblies from the trial setup or NuGet feed.
 Please refer to this [documentation](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your Xamarin applications and using our components.

-## Launching an application on each platform with backdrop page
+## Launch an application on each platform with backdrop page

 To use the backdrop page inside an application, each platform application requires some additional configurations.
 The configurations vary from platform to platform and are discussed in the following sections: